 Growing up in a working class community – adolescent boys of east London

 Peter Willmott’s Adolescent Boys of East London (1966, 1969) was part of a small but highly significant flurry of research and exploration around youth in the mid 1960s.
 Prior to this there was only a very limited post-war British sociological literature that focused on the experiences of young people – the two main contributors being Pearl Jephcott (1942, 1948, 1954, 1967) and John Barron Mays (1954, 1962, 1965).
-In the early to mid-1960s a number of notable books were published including the Eppel’s (1966) Adolescents and Morality, David Downes’ (1966) classic exploration The Delinquent Solution, Brian Jackson and Dennis Marsden’s (1962, 1966) Education and the Working Class, Michael Carter’s (1966) Into Work and Frank Musgrove’s (1964) provocative discussion of the status of youth Youth and the Social Order.
+In the early to mid-1960s a number of notable books were published including Eppel’s (1966) Adolescents and Morality, David Downes’ (1966) classic exploration The Delinquent Solution, Brian Jackson and Dennis Marsden’s (1962, 1966) Education and the Working Class, Michael Carter’s (1966) Into Work and Frank Musgrove’s (1964) provocative discussion of the status of youth Youth and the Social Order.

-Based on fieldwork in Bethnal Green, and using the familiar mix of interviews, diaries and observation, Willmott’s Adolescent Boys of East London was greeted with largely favourable reviews – and went through a number of reprints.
+Based on fieldwork in Bethnal Green, and using the familiar mix of interviews, diaries and observation, Willmott’s Adolescent Boys of East London was greeted with largely favourable reviews – and went through several reprints.
 Having set the context, Peter Willmott went on to explore ‘informal groupings around which the boys’ lives are organized’ (1969: 77) – peer groups, the courting couple and the family.
 He then turned to their experiences of schooling, work and youth clubs.
 By allowing the voice of his respondents to shine through Willmott was able to communicate something of the flavour of their experiences and lives.
 Much of the material remains at a descriptive level until the final chapter which attempts to draw out some key themes and to relate them to sociological theorizing.

 Within the 200 or so young men that were interviewed, there seemed to be three broad ‘types’:

-• The working class boy – basically someone who goes to a secondary modern or comprehensive school and leaves school at 15 to go into a semi-skilled or skilled job (broadly what William Whyte famously call ‘corner boys’ in Street Corner Society).
+- The working class boy – basically someone who goes to a secondary modern or comprehensive school and leaves school at 15 to go into a semi-skilled or skilled job (broadly what William Whyte famously call ‘corner boys’ in Street Corner Society).

-• The ‘middle class’ boy – in Bethnal Green where the vast majority were from working class families this term was used to describe those that went to grammar or comprehensive school and left school at 16 or over to enter white collar employment (what Whyte described as ‘college boys’).
+- The ‘middle class’ boy – in Bethnal Green where the vast majority were from working-class families this term was used to describe those that went to grammar or comprehensive school and left school at 16 or over to enter white collar employment (what Whyte described as ‘college boys’).

 To some extent, Peter Willmott comments, all boys are rebellious, at some point – but the number labelled as rebels was small.
 The study demonstrated in his mind what was known in a general sense: ‘that during adolescence most boys withdraw from the mixed-age society of childhood into a one-age society of their fellows, and that as they mature and particularly as they move toward courtship and marriage, they rejoin the mixed-age society as adults’ (Willmott 1969: 177).
 In the context of this ‘withdrawal’ the peer group is of obvious significance – but also the local community.
 It ‘stays important to the great majority of boys and becomes even more so as they move into adulthood’ (op. cit.: 182).

-These conclusions were subject to debate – especially around the extent to which the continuing influence of the family might have been underestimated.
+These conclusions were subject to debate – especially regarding the extent to which the continuing influence of the family might have been underestimated.
 Furthermore, the broad approach, and largely descriptive nature of the book, was thrown into sharp relief as a new wave of writers and researchers focused on youth.
 The theoretical orientation of some of these researchers attracted considerable interest e.g. Stan Cohen’s (1972) examination of the creation of mods and rockers or the work associated with the Centre for Contemporary Cultural Studies in Birmingham (e.g. Hall and Jefferson 1976).
 The ethnographic richness and analysis of other researchers, especially Paul Willis (1977) raised the bar in terms of the contribution of social anthropology.
 This said, the book was important in the way it opened up the social exploration of the experiences of young people to a wider public; and reflection it stimulated amongst practitioners such as youth workers.

 Community

 Peter Willmott’s later work was characterized by an increased focus on the nature of community and its significance in social life and welfare.
 There were some signs of this shifting focus in his earlier work on Dagenham, Essex (The Evolution of a Community.
 A study of Dagenham after forty years 1963).
 The Dagenham estate was the result of a London County Council initiative to try to handle the city’s most urgent housing needs.
 Between 1921 and 1932 over 22,000 houses were built on the estate.
-One of the striking features of the study is the degree of continuity in terms of attitudes etc. with the ‘traditional’ working class communities of east London (like Bethnal Green) from which many of the families came (Willmott 1963: 108).
-Willmott explores local relationships, estate design and patterns of living – and from draws a number of conclusions for the development of social policy.
+One of the striking features of the study is the degree of continuity in terms of attitudes etc. with the ‘traditional’ working-class communities of east London (like Bethnal Green) from which many of the families came (Willmott 1963: 108).
+Willmott explores local relationships, estate design and patterns of living – and draws a number of conclusions for the development of social policy.
 Four particular areas concerned him: the ability of people to enjoy privacy while being able to be neighbours with others; the necessity of developing a proper transport and services infrastructure alongside the building of the estate; altering housing allocation policies to support extended families; and the desirability or otherwise of having more ‘mixed’ and less homogenous communities.

-In his later work with the Policy Studies Institute Peter Willmott reworked earlier discussions of community into an influential and often quoted three element discussion (1986; 1989).
+In his later work with the Policy Studies Institute Peter Willmott reworked earlier discussions of community into an influential and often quoted three-element discussion (1986; 1989).
 His starting point is that community entails people ‘having something in common’.
 This can be understood geographically – what he called a territorial community or ‘where people share in common something other than physical proximity in the same place’ – the interest community (Willmott 1989: 2).
 In the case of the latter it is recognized that:

 … what is shared in such a grouping of people is more than ‘interest’, as the word is normally understood; it can also cover characteristics as varied as ethnic origin, religion, politics, occupation, leisure pursuit and sexual propensity. (op. cit.: 2)